raganwald-deprecated/homoiconic/2012/08/youaredachef.md

 There's nothing wrong with taking a YAGNI approach.
 Don't worry about YouAreDaChef until you find yourself writing a lot of mocking and stubbing every time you write some new tests.
 When you do, have another look.
 Don't worry about YouAreDaChef until you find that modifying cross-cutting concerns sends you on a chase across files and classes because its dependencies are scattered through the code.
 When you do, have another look.
 And don't worry about YouAreDaChef if your classes tend to be organized in shallow hierarchies with more composition than inheritance.
 Those of you who prefer [a more ontological approach][oop] already know who you are.

 [oop]: https://github.com/raganwald/homoiconic/blob/master/2010/12/oop.md#oop-practiced-backwards-is-poo

+In the end, software design decisions, including choosing how to handle cross-cutting concerns, are expressions of your beliefs about how the software will be used by other programmers.
+They are the consequences of your beliefs of what is likely to change frequently and what is unlikely to change. they are expressions of your belief in what needs to be well understood and what can be cursorily scanned.

+Should you use method decorators or YouAreDaChef?
+It all depends on what you believe is going to happen to your program.

 Notes
 -----